 Once you complete one section of your cycle count, move onto the next until all your products have been reviewed.

-How to Automate Cycle Counting
+How To Automate Cycle Counting

-Use an Inventory Management System
+Use An Inventory Management System

 Inventory management systems, like Shopventory’s Stocktake feature, help manage and automate the cycle counting process.
 Simply create a report, click the products you want to cycle count, complete your count with the option of using a barcode scanner, and make any notes regarding errors.